PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/pid_module.rst

 ``pip install pymodaq``

-and your favorite Qt backend
+and your favorite Qt backend, we recommand using either PySide6 or PyQt6.

 ``pip install PySide6``

 We also need to install (from source) another package that contains all the mock plugins to test the PID module.
-This step is optional if you wish to use the PID module with real actuators and detectors.
+This step is optional if you wish to use the PID module with real actuators and detectors but it provides an interesting toy model and is a good introduction on its use and on its different components.

 ``pip install git+https://github.com/PyMoDAQ/pymodaq_plugins_mockexamples.git``

+This will create a folder in your environment (you can also clone it to the folder of your choice).
 In this folder, you will find all the tools that you need.

-Go to the resources folder and copy the beam_steering_mock.xml preset to the preset folder, usually found at this path ``C:\ProgramData\.pymodaq\preset_configs``.
+First, go to the resources folder and copy the beam_steering_mock.xml preset to the preset folder, usually found at this path ``C:\ProgramData\.pymodaq\preset_configs``.
 This is not necessary but you will be able to see it directly in the available presets when starting a dashboard.

-Preset configuration
+Configuration from copied preset
 ^^^^^^^^^^^^^^^^^^^^

 Launch a dashboard